 Age Appropriate Content

-The content in A Wrinkle In Time or The Chronicles of Narnia is vastly different than the content in Game of Thrones.
+The content in A Wrinkle In Time is vastly different than the content in Game of Thrones.
 Imagine if George RR Martin had written A Song of Ice and Fire for middle graders.
 That would’ve been a drastically different book.

-This doesn’t mean dumbing down your content, but it means crafting characters and a plot that will appeal to your target demographic.
+This doesn’t mean dumbing down your content, but it means creating a setting, crafting characters, and developing a plot that will appeal to your target demographic.

 How to outline a fantasy novel